w3f/Grants-Program/applications/kodadot_assethub_nft_indexer_statemine_statemint.md

 Recognizing that many web developers may not have extensive experience with GraphQL, we have also built a TypeScript-based SDK that can be easily imported into any existing project.
 This SDK simplifies interacting with Uniques and Assets on Statemine, making it more accessible for developers of all skill levels.

-The AssetHub Indexer uses TypeScript and leverages the Squid framework for data processing.
+The AssetHub Indexer uses TypeScript and leverages the Squid framework (ArrowSquid) for data processing.
 It interacts with a Postgres database and provides a GraphQL interface for querying data.
 The project structure includes directories for generated model/server definitions, server extensions, data type definitions, and mapping modules.
 It also uses environment variables defined in a .env file or supplied by a shell for configuration.

 Currently, the AssetHub Indexer allows developers to interact with Uniques and Assets on Statemine using GraphQL.
 The project is designed to be as simple as possible, ensuring all tasks can be done quickly and without extended searching.
 We aim to reduce the time necessary to query fungible and non-fungible assets on AssetHub, making it easier for developers to build innovative and user-friendly decentralized apps.